These are very helpful on those occasions when there's nothing in the event itself to specify when it takes place.

 - One Piece uses the common black negative space for several years ago and gray space when the event was more recent.

-- Every time someone has a flashback in Ghost in the Shell, it's covered by a monologue, because there is always someone there to listen to the flashback.
+- Ghost in the Shell: Stand Alone Complex: Every time someone has a flashback, it's covered by a monologue, because there is always someone there to listen to the flashback.
 The exception would be Togusa, who is venting, directing all his thoughts toward an established character who might not be present.

 - The entirety of Boogiepop Phantom is filmed with a vignette effect and more often than not with dull colors.
 Correspondingly, the entire series is a huge flashback.